-Had Kraft Heinz (NASDAQ:KHCD) not withdrawn its $143 billion takeover offer to acquire Unilever (NYSE:ULF), the merged company would have rivaled Nestle as the world’s largest packaged food maker by sales.
+Had Kraft Heinz (NASDAQ:KHCC) not withdrawn its $143 billion takeover offer to acquire Unilever (NYSE:ULD), the merged company would have rivaled Nestle as the world’s largest packaged food maker by sales.

 Instead the much-discussed, controversial merger goes on the scrap heap of recent M&A deals gone wrong.
 Here are some of the details.